Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Mass mapping and masking effect

 The collateral effect of masking propagates first into the mass mapping reconstruction and consequently through each estimator, taking particular significance in topological descriptors.
 Hence, observational data analysis of WL statistics needs to account for the presence of masked pixels.
 Masked pixels arise from several unavoidable circumstances such as: pixel saturation, charged particles, CCD defects, and many others.
 The most relevant among them is the pixel saturation induced by bright stars.
-This produces diffraction patterns which contaminate the surrounding regions thus affecting the photometry and morphology measurements.
+This produces diffraction patterns that contaminate the surrounding regions, thus affecting the photometry and morphology measurements.
 We quantify their impact on the cosmological forecasts across proposed mass mapping algorithms.
-However, we did not compute any bias induced by the mask due to the limitation imposed by the Fisher formalism. \inlinecomment{\JHD{Maybe cite \citet{tersenov2025impactweaklensingmass} where this was investigated?} \simone{I do not find any comparison between mask-free and masked case, only masked forecasts are presented.
-I will double check with Andreas.}}
+However, we did not compute any bias induced by the mask due to the limitation imposed by the Fisher formalism.

 We build a set of 32 independent \Euclid-like masks each covering $25 \, \rm deg^2$, matching our individual mocks's area.
-These masks are populated with stars from the (DR2) \texttt{Gaia star catalogue} (\citealp{gaiamission_2018}) in non-overlapping patches randomly drawn from the expected \Euclid DR1 footprint.
+These masks are populated with stars from the (DR2) \texttt{Gaia star catalog} (\citealp{gaiamission_2018}) in non-overlapping patches randomly drawn from the expected \Euclid DR1 footprint.
 As the future DR1 analysis will make use of ground-based photometry, the radius of each star mask aperture depends on its magnitude following Eq.
 (2) of \citet{Coupon_2017} to mimic the typical mask size in ground-based Hyper Suprime-Cam data (\citealp{10.1093/pasj/psx066}).
 We only consider stars with magnitude brighter than $g \leq 17.5$ and reassign random positions to stars within a given mask.